-8.5.4 Energy consumption in excluded spaces Section 7.3.3 For energy consumption in excluded spaces, the following must be retained: a) A comprehensive list of all spaces for the exclusive use of office tenants, whether or not the space is included or excluded from the rated area calculation. b) Calculations and information relating to the energy use of other spaces which are not for the exclusive use of office tenants, with reference to the metering and exclusion requirements of other NABERS Rules documents, as appropriate.
-8.5.5 Car parks Section 7.3.4 The Assessor must fully document both the method and all data used to proportion car park energy usage.
+Section 7.3.3 For energy consumption in excluded spaces, the following must be retained:

+a) A comprehensive list of all spaces for the exclusive use of office tenants, whether or not the space is included or excluded from the rated area calculation.

+b) Calculations and information relating to the energy use of other spaces which are not for the exclusive use of office tenants , with reference to the metering and exclusion requirements of other NABERS Rules documents, as appropriate.
+8.5.5 Car parks e Assessor must fully document both the method and all data used to proportion car park ergy usage.

+8.5.4 Energy consumption in excluded spaces

 Dedicated parking space, pass or key allocation data must be sourced from the lease documentation.
-Documentation to support the proportioning of energy use, includes either- a) lease documentation; or b) documentation signed by office tenants that identifies the proportion of allocation; or c) Assessor's calculation of relevant proportions.
-8.5.6 Minimum water coverage Section 7.4.1 For documentation required to confirm minimum water coverage, see Section 9.2.3 of NABERS The Rules - Metering and Consumption.
+Documentation to support the proportioning of energy use, includes- a) lease documentation; b) documentation signed by office tenants that identifies the proportion of allocation; or c) Assessor's calculation of relevant proportions.
+8.5.6 Minimum water coverage Section 7.4.1 For documentation required to confirm minimum water coverage, see Section 11.2.3 of NABERS The Rules - Metering and Consumption .

-Appendix A Tenant Occupancy Survey
+Appendix A Tenant Occupant Survey